EvanArmstrong10/cs4500-project/eau2/report/doc.md

 The network contains a group of nodes, all connected to each other as well as a master server.

 Above the KV Store layer is the DataFrame layer.
 In this layer, calls to the KVStore layer allow all of the data to be put together.
-This layer provides an extra level of abstraction in the forms of DataFrames and distributed arrays.
+This layer provides an extra level of absraction in the forms of DataFrames and distributed arrays.
 Each DataFrame contains a set of distributed arrays.
 Distributed arrays are arrays split into fixed-size chunks.
 These chunks are then distributed across the network.